 Lukashenko to face EU sanctions after Ryanair 'hijacking'

-Belarus' "Ryanair hijacking must be sanctioned" and the opposition blogger it snatched must be freed, European Commission president Ursula von Der Leyen has said.
+Belarus' "Ryanair hijacking must be sanctioned" and the opposition blogger it snatched must be freed, European Commission president Ursula von der Leyen has said.

 Join EUobserver today